brunobord/rad-hack/sources/english/rad-hack.md

 ## Powerful opponents

-For every **HD** above the character’s level, add +1 to every roll the player makes for any attribute test that would determine the outcome of a conflict between them and the powerful opponent. *- A level 3 character defending against a HD 5 ennemy attack would add +2 to their roll*.
+For every **HD** above the character’s level, add +1 to every roll the player makes for any attribute test that would determine the outcome of a conflict between them and the powerful opponent. *- A level 3 character defending against a HD 5 enemy attack would add +2 to their roll*.

 ## Deadlier combat